StarStrider23/Black-Scholes-and-Greeks-project/README.md

 # Discussion

 The results demonstrate that the implemented methods behave consistently with theoretical expectations.
 The Black–Scholes model provides stable and accurate analytical benchmarks, and the numerical approximation of Greeks shows nearly-perfect, if not perfect, correspondence with analytical values across the tested range.
 Any remaining discrepancies are minimal and primarily driven by finite difference discretization, with higher-order Greeks such as Gamma exhibiting greater sensitivity to the choice of step size.
-This is why the step sizes for each of the Greeks were chosen carefully beforehand.
+This is why the step sizes for each of the Greeks were chosen carefully beforehand using the interactive tool.

 Monte Carlo simulation produces unbiased estimates that converge to the analytical solution.
 The convergence behavior follows the expected $O(N^{-1/2})$ pattern.
 To make this comparison explicit, the Monte Carlo error and the reference curve were normalized to start at the same point since the Monte Carlo estimator is scaled by a constant factor that depends on variance.
 This normalization allows for a clearer comparison of convergence rates rather than absolute levels.